dwbelliston/imtag-serverless/BLOG.md

    --capabilities CAPABILITY_IAM \
    --region us-east-1

 When you get more sophisticated there will be more that goes into building and deploying, but this is working great for us.
 SAM is going to package the lambda for us, create an artifact and setup that lambda behind an API Gateway.
 Where did the API Gateway come in?
-Check out the 'template.yaml' project folder and you can see that there are events tied to your function creation.
+Check out the 'template.yaml' in the project folder and you can see that there are events tied to your function creation.
 The event type 'API' is what is creating the API Gateway.

 Go to the console and check out what is created for Lambda, CloudFormation and Api Gateway.
 Make sure you are in the region set in your aws cli profile.